jamestut-vscode/vscode-patches/README.md

 ## Packaging Instructions

-The script to create the release package is located in `packaging/package-vscode.sh`. **This script only runs on arm64 version of macOS** and will generate these packages:
+The script to create the release package is located in the `packaging` folder.
+Check the [README](packaging/README.md) there for more instructions. **The packaging scripts only runs on arm64 version of macOS** and will generate these packages:

 - Visual Studio Code app for macOS arm64.
 - Visual Studio Code REH (Remote Extension Host) for the following platforms: